theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 * Manager adds/removes schemes to/from Evil Basket: A manager can add schemes to and remove schemes from Evil Baskets.
 * Manager has all schemes in Evil Cupboard: A manager has all the schemes displayed in the Evil Cupboard.
 * Manager checks schemes: A manager checks schemes.
-* Manager/Villiain/Helper identifies with username: All three users have usernames that they use to identify themselves with the system.
+* Manager/Villain/Helper identifies with username: All three users have usernames that they use to identify themselves with the system.
-* Scheme is a type of need: A scheme can be viewed by users and display the backround information about it.
+* Scheme is a type of need: A scheme can be viewed by users and display the background information about it.
-* Villiain submits schemes: Villiains can submit schemes to be funded.
+* Villain submits schemes: Villains can submit schemes to be funded.
 * Helper searches through schemes: A Helper can search through schemes.
 * Helper checks out Evil Basket: A Helper can checkout schemes in their Evil Basket to fund.
 * Evil Basket has schemes: An Evil Basket contains Schemes chosen by a Helper or Villain.